Nebras-project/nebras-dashboard/src/components/README.md

 When adding new shared components:

-1. Create component file in this directory
+1. Create component file in appropriate subdirectory (display, inputs, layout, etc.)
 2. Add propTypes validation
-3. Add JSDoc comments
-4. Export from index.js if needed
+3. Export from index.js if needed
-5. Add documentation to this README
+4. Add documentation to this README
-6. Ensure RTL support for layout components
+5. Ensure RTL support for layout components
-7. Use translation keys for text content
+6. Use translation keys for text content
+7. Extract styles into helper functions or constants
+8. Use centralized spacing/theme constants from `@constants` and `@theme`